Embracing Uncertainty in "Small Data" Problems: Estimating Earthquakes from Historical Anecdotes: Results

-Here $f$ is an observable, which we will consider to be our six earthquake parameters, $\Var$ denotes variance, and the sensitivity bound $S_{f,v}$ is the approximate derivative of $\Exp_{P^\prm}[f]$ with respect to perturbation of $\prm$ in the direction of $v$. \eqref{eq:dupuis239} shows that the greatest sensitivity will occur when the perturbation $v$ heavily weights likelihood parameters $\prm$ that most affect the posterior (the second term) and earthquake parameters $f$ have the most uncertainty in the posterior (the first term).
-To estimate the worst-case scenario, we again assume here that the perturbation $v$ is along the first singular vector of $\fim$.
-The sensitivity bounds associated with a $10\%$ relative perturbation in this direction are presented in \cref{tab:sensitivities}.
-Among earthquake parameters, the greatest sensitivities were associated with depth offset because, as shown in \cref{fig:post:mag}, it had the widest distribution according to the posterior measure.
-This also indicates that depth offset is the least certain inferred parameter for this earthquake, as opposed to the small sensitivity for the magnitude and $\Delta \log L$ and $\Delta \log W$ which indicate that the inferred values of these 3 parameters representing the size of the earthquake are quite certain.
+A final set of estimates for the sensitivity of each posterior distribution with respect to perturbations in the dominant singular vector are provided in \cref{tab:sensitivities_banda} and \cref{tab:sensitivities_1820}.
+These estimates are computed from \eqref{eq:dupuis239}, which, as noted in \cref{sec:errorbounds}, shows that the greatest sensitivity will occur when the perturbation heavily weights likelihood parameters $\prm$ that most affect the posterior and when earthquake parameters have the most uncertainty in the posterior.
+To estimate the worst-case scenario, we again assume that the perturbation is a $10\%$ relative perturbation along the first singular vector of $\fim$.
+Among earthquake parameters, the greatest sensitivities for the 1852 event were associated with depth offset (\cref{tab:sensitivities_banda}) because it had the widest distribution according to the posterior measure.
+Similar calculations are reported in \cref{tab:sensitivities_1820} for both posterior distributions of the 1820 event.